bchesnut19/wifi_connectivity_bot/Readme.txt

  tweeted, WROTE, NEED TO TEST *
 -Test to make sure bot functions properly when wifi actually goes down.*
+-Figure out good way to keep track of when summary call should run
 -Add percentage for summary
 -Add new documentation for scripts
 -Attempting to remove bash script calls (probably more